Research Network summary

 Chair: Andrea Belmartino, Gran Sasso Science Institute, Italy

 Andrea Belmartino is a PhD fellow in Urban Studies and Regional Science at Gran Sasso Science Institute (GSSI) in L’Aquila (Italy).
 She holds a MA in Economics from Universidad Nacional de La Plata (Argentina).
 She was a research assistant at Universidad Nacional de Mar del Plata (Argentina).
 Her current research interests are related to regional capabilities to foster the green transition.
 In addition, she is especially interested in the sustainability challenges and opportunities for Latin American economies.
 Since 2023, she has been co-coordinator of the Regional Studies Association’s Research Network “Knowledge, Innovation and Regional Development in South America (KIRDSA)”.

 RSA members can click here to watch the webinar again, listed under events on demand

-ONLINE WORKSHOP: Using patent data for collaboration network analysis.
+Using patent data for collaboration network analysis.
 An application with USTPO data in Patents View